NHLStenden/Webev-Jaar1-2324-DapperCourseStudent/DapperCourseTests/README.md

 ﻿# Exercises1.cs Summary

-Test [ExampleScalar1](../Examples1.cs::ExampleScalar1) and [ExampleQuery1](../ExampleQuery1) with Dapper.

-The `Exercises1.cs` file is a C# test suite that uses Dapper, a micro ORM for .NET, to interact with a MySQL database.
+The [`Exercises1.cs`](exercises1.cs) file is a C# test suite that uses Dapper, a micro ORM for .NET, to interact with a MySQL database.
 Here's a brief summary of the methods used:

 - `Exercise0()`: Tests the database connection by executing a simple SQL query.